siddharthSharma102/fer2013/README.md

           -- Convolution Neural Network (CNN)
           -- Numpy
           -- Tensorflow

+Liberaries of python used in this project:
+          -- Numpy
+          -- Matplotlib
+          -- OS
+          -- Sys
+          -- OpenCV
+          -- Tensorflow / Keras

 First - Import all libraries and modules that are needed in this project and describe all
         the values and variables which you have in dataset, i.e. - -- number of classes